 But while the chilly island nation has natural beauty and modern comforts in spades, its food scene can be polarizing.
 Many foreigners reel at the thought of traditional Viking grub: ammonia-scented hákarl (rotted or fermented Greenland shark, which brings about its own ethical food dilemmas), whey-fermented ram’s testicles, whale blubber, and slippery headcheese.
-These foods, celebrated during the mid-winter Þorrablót festival, have their roots in survival and divide locals and visitors into two camps: love it or hate it.
+These foods have their roots in survival and divide locals and visitors into two camps: love it or hate it.

-One Nordic food that is universally adored, however, is skyr, a cultured dairy product made from skim milk that resembles lush, ultrathick Greek yogurt.
+One Nordic food that is universally adored, however, is skyr.
+This cultured dairy product is made from skim milk and resembles lush, ultrathick Greek yogurt.
 To learn more about making skyr, I visited Efstidalur, a working farm near Reykjavik that produces some of the best.
 The chef there, Sölvi Arnarsson, shared the popular origin story: As a proverbial ninth century Norseman sat astride a galloping horse, the milk in his calf-stomach saddlebag sloshed around with bacteria and rennet, causing it to separate into curds and whey.
 Skyr was born.

 - 4 cups skim milk